ka010/MWKit/README.md

 #### iOS

-on iOS there is only one ConnectionController, MWBTStackController which wraps arround libBTStack
+on iOS there is:

+1. MWBTStackController which wraps arround libBTStack (jailbreak required)

+2. MWCoreBluetoothController which is adds support for BLE and the new MetaWatch (no jailbreak required)

 ```
-[MWMetaWatch sharedWatch].connectionController = [MWBTStackController sharedController];
+[MWMetaWatch sharedWatch].connectionController = [MWCoreBluetoothController sharedController];
 ```

 ### Device Inquiry